bikeindex/bike_index/README.markdown

 - If you're working on frontend development, you can use [Guard::LiveReload](https://github.com/guard/guard-livereload) to reload the frontend as you work with `bundle exec guard -G Guardfile_frontend`

+## Vagrant development box

+For your convenience, this repository includes both a Cheffile and Vagrantfile which are used to automatically set up and configure a virtual local (Xenial) development environment with all of the required dependencies preinstalled and configured (via Chef, because Ruby) for anyone wishing to contribute without needing to set everything up beforehand.
+This explanation assumes you're somewhat familiar with Vagrant/VirtualBox, Chef, automation, et al.

+### Dependencies/Requirements
+- A computer that supports hardware virtualization (Intel VT-x/AMD-V)

+- Vagrant

+- VirtualBox

+- At least 1.5GB of free memory

+- `vagrant plugin install vagrant-vbguest` & `vagrant plugin install vagrant-librarian-chef-nochef`.
+This only needs done once.
+Read https://gorails.com/guides/using-vagrant-for-rails-development for more info

+Run `vagrant up` to start the virtual machine, then `vagrant ssh` and `cd /vagrant`, which will point to the root of this repository on your host machine.
+Port 3001 is forwarded locally for testing.
+Be warned, it will take around a half hour or longer (depending on your internet connection) on first run to download additional Vagrant/Chef dependencies and to provision the dev environment.
+You may observe some informational warning messages during the initial setup which you can safely ignore. `vagrant halt` to shutdown the VM.
+Subsequent startups will take considerably less time after the initial run.

+### Troubleshooting
+If the initial setup fails for any reason, try `vagrant reload && vagrant provision` and see if the provision command completes without error.
+Please try to troubleshoot/google issues as much as possible before filing an issue.
+Be sure to include all relevant stdout messages and errors.

 ## Bug tracker

 Have a bug or a feature request?
 [Open a new issue](https://github.com/bikeindex/bike_index/issues/new).